One Sure Sign You’re a Professional

-I spent the rest of my day wondering if I’d ever be a real speaker — someone who didn’t have to deal with petty issues like technical difficulties.
-That is, until I talked to a couple of professional speakers.
+The rest of the day I wondered if I’d ever be a real speaker, someone who didn’t have to deal with petty issues like technical difficulties.
+That is, until I talked to a couple of professionals.

 Join the crowd